Guillermo Endara: Presidency (1989–1994)

 U.S. President Bill Clinton with the Central American leaders in the White House, 1993.
 Endara is the third from the right, arm in arm with Nicaraguan President Violeta Chamorro.

 The US armed forces overthrew Noriega's government during the US invasion of Panama in December 1989.
 Endara had by this time taken refuge in the military bases under US control.
 American officials told Endara that if he did not accept the presidency, the only alternative would be an undisguised American occupation.
 Though Endara had opposed US military action during his campaign, he accepted the presidency, stating later that, "morally, patriotically, civically I had no other choice".
 He was certified the winner of the election and inaugurated at Fort Clayton, a United States military base, on December 20, 1989.
 Arias was inaugurated as first vice president, and Ford as second vice president.
-Unlike previous rulers Omar Torrijos and Noriega, Endara appointed only whites to ministerial positions, excluding Panama's large mestizo population and other ethnicities.

 Seen as a restorer of democracy, Endara was later noted for having defended freedom of speech and democratic institutions.
 He also oversaw a reform of the Panamanian Defense Forces, purging Noriega loyalists, asserting the primacy of the civilian government, and returning the group from military to a national police force.
 In October 1994, the National Assembly passed an amendment abolishing the military at Endara's urging, becoming the second Latin American country to do so.